Article Updated: 10 Jan 2022

 Yes, this article is about Android phones and tablets, and there’s a reason why: it’s much easier to unlock Android then iOS device in case of a screen/display disaster.

 The issue with iPhone / iPad is the fact that you cannot simply attach external mouse and keyboard device just like that.
 No, sir!
 You need to access iOS settings and explicitly enable external input devices.
-Also, when connecting it for the first time with iTunes on a computer “Trust this device” confirmation popup dialog on the screen.
+Also, when connecting it for the first time with iTunes on a computer “Trust this device” confirmation popup dialog appears on the screen.
 This might work if touch response works, but what if it doesn’t !?

 For this very reason, we didn’t investigate much broken iPhone / iPad display recovery scenario.
 Of course, for the backup you should already use iCloud and iTunes (or some other backup alternatives), but it’s really tricky to unlock the iPhone with a broken screen, unless you previously used iTunes with a paired computer that you already confirmed as “trusted” on your malfunctioning iPhone / iPad, and enabled external keyboard control in the Settings > Accessibility > Hardware Keyboards (disabled by default).